Briarcliff Manor, New York: Historic

 Frank A. Vanderlip was president of the National City Bank of New York, Assistant Secretary of the Treasury, and a founder of the Federal Reserve System.
 He lived at the Beechwood estate and created the first Montessori school in the United States, the Scarborough School, nearby.
 Vanderlip also helped found and was the first president of Scarborough's Sleepy Hollow Country Club.
 Ella Holmes White and her partner Marie Grice Young lived in the Briarcliff Lodge, where an extension was built for them to reside.
 The two held a long-term lease there before they boarded the RMS Titanic and survived its sinking; they continued to live at the lodge until later in their lives.
 Marian Cruger Coffin, a landscape architect, was born and grew up in Scarborough.
+Harry L. Twaddle, a United States Army major general who commanded the 95th Infantry Division in World War II, was raised in Briarcliff Manor.
 Emily Taft Douglas, a U.S. Representative and wife of Senator Paul Douglas, lived in Briarcliff Manor from 1986 to her death in 1994.
 Composer and conductor Aaron Copland, famous for Rodeo and Fanfare for the Common Man, began spending weekdays at Mary Churchill's house in Briarcliff Manor in early 1929, and had a post office box in Briarcliff Manor.
 He spent almost a month living there before moving to nearby Bedford; his ultimate residence is in nearby Cortlandt Manor.
 Brooke Astor, a philanthropist, socialite, and member of the Astor family, lived in Briarcliff Manor for much of her life.
 Children's author C. B. Colby was on the village board, was the village's Fire Commissioner, and researched for the village historical society's 1977 history book.
 He lived on Pine Road until his death in 1977.
 Anna Roosevelt Halsted lived with Curtis Bean Dall on Sleepy Hollow Road; their children, Eleanor and Curtis, attended the Scarborough School.
 Blanchette Ferry Rockefeller, twice-president of the Museum of Modern Art, lived in the village until her death.
 Eugene T. Booth, a nuclear physicist and Manhattan Project developer, lived in the village.
 John Cheever lived in Scarborough, and spent most of his writing career in Westchester towns such as Briarcliff Manor and Ossining.
 He served in the Briarcliff Manor Fire Department.
 Coby Whitmore, a painter and magazine illustrator, lived in the village from 1945 to 1965.
 Pulitzer Prize-winning writer and journalist John Hersey attended public school and lived in Briarcliff Manor; he was the village's first Eagle Scout and a lifeguard at the village pool, and his mother Grace Baird Hersey was a village librarian.
 Folk singer and songwriter Tom Glazer lived on Long Hill Road for almost 30 years.
 Mathematician Bryant Tuckerman, who helped develop the Data Encryption Standard, was a long-time village resident.
 Sculptor Robert Weinman lived in Briarcliff Manor, where his children attended school.